PASSPORTS & VISAS

 ELECTRICITY

-220 VOLTS / 50 CYCLE (2 Pins plug), visitors should bring international adapter for any electrical appliances they have.
+220 VOLTS / 50 CYCLE (2 Pins plug), visitors should bring an international adapter for any electrical appliances they have.

 TRAVEL BETWEEN CITIES